genuinegreg/homepage/articles/a-neat-nodejs-rest-api.md

 Rest-api v0.0.0 is finiched, let's test it (badly)
 -------------------

-We should be testing a real project with `mocha` for exemple.
+We should test a real project with `mocha` for example.
 But we will just run some `curl` commands to keep things simple for the moment.

 ```bash